 The actuarial function at Lancashire oversees all the Group and entity level actuarial duties.
-Due to the potential conflicts with the Chief Actuary's underwriting duties, the Deputy Chief Actuary holds the position of Actuarial Function lead.
-Ben Readdy is the Deputy Group Chief Actuary and is a Fellow of the Institute and Faculty of Actuaries (IFoA).
-Ben fulfils the UK regulators' controlled function role of Chief Actuary (SIMF20).
+The Group Chief Actuary, Ben Readdy, holds the position as Actuarial Function lead.
+Ben is a Fellow of the Institute and Faculty of Actuaries (IFoA).
+Ben fulfils the UK regulators' controlled function role of Chief Actuary (SMF20).
 Further, as required by the IFoA, Ben also holds a UK Practising Certificate and complies with the additional requirements from the IFoA to maintain this certificate.
-The Deputy Group Chief Actuary reports to the CRO, for Solvency II reporting, and is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform actuarial function duties.
+The Chief Actuary is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform actuarial function duties.
 The actuarial function has the required skills, knowledge and expertise to fulfil its duties.